tulir/fifteen/docs/USAGE.md

 See `./fifteen-bin --help` for a list of flags or see below for in-depth explanations of each flag.

+If you downloaded a release instead of building manually, the file name may be something else than `fifteen-bin`.

 If using windows, it is recommended to use a unix-like terminal, such as Cygwin, Windows Subsystem for Linux or Git Bash.